awsdocs/amazon-rekognition-developer-guide/doc_source/images-displaying-bounding-boxes.md

                System.out.println();
            }

-           // Create the frame and panel
+           // Create the frame and panel.
            JFrame frame = new JFrame("RotateImage");
            frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
            DisplayFacesFrame panel = new DisplayFacesFrame(image);